onnx/onnx/docs/Operators.md

 ### <a name="AttributeHasValue"></a><a name="attributehasvalue">**AttributeHasValue**</a>

-  Returns which elements of the input are NaN.
+  Returns true if at least one of the attribute-value is specified.

 #### Version